 \section{Limitations}

-AfriMTEB expands coverage to 59 languages, yet many African languages, dialects, orthographies, and code-switched registers remain underrepresented.
-Several datasets inherit noise or heterogeneity from crowd labels, repurposed tasks, and preprocessing; our adaptation data further relies on machine translation (NLLB-200) and automatic quality estimation (SSA-COMET), which vary in reliability across language pairs and domains.
+AfriMTEB expands coverage to 59 languages, yet many African languages, dialects, orthographies, and code-switched registers remain under-represented.
+Several datasets inherit noise or heterogeneity from crowd labels, repurposed tasks, and preprocessing.
+Moreover, our adaptation data relies on machine translation via NLLB-200 and automatic quality estimation using SSA-COMET, which vary in reliability across language pairs and domains.
 Distillation from a single teacher (BGE Reranker v2 m3) can also transfer its biases, potentially advantaging languages and styles that align with the MT/QE pipeline and the teacher’s preferences.

-Our evaluation focuses on text-only sentence/paragraph embeddings and macro-averages across tasks and languages; alternative weightings (e.g., by population or application criticality) and additional metrics (calibration, robustness, fairness) could yield different conclusions.
+Our evaluation is limited to text-only sentence and paragraph embeddings and reports macro-averages across tasks and languages; alternative weightings (e.g., by population or application criticality) and additional metrics (calibration, robustness, fairness) could yield different conclusions.
 End-to-end RAG quality, multimodal retrieval, and very long-context document embeddings are out of scope, and domain coverage skews toward formal/news text over colloquial or specialized domains.
 True parity with closed-weight baselines (e.g., data mixtures, architectures, inference settings) is infeasible; repeated API evaluations may be affected by nondeterminism, and some open models may be sensitive to prompt formats or poolers we did not exhaustively tune.

-Finally, benchmark contamination remains possible because public corpora are widely used in pretraining, which can inflate absolute scores.
-Our single-GPU fine-tuning recipe favors accessibility over peak performance and may limit stability, and releasing full translation/provenance artefacts is nontrivial due to size and licensing.
 While AfriE5 trained on nine languages generalizes well to 59 in our tests, transfer may degrade for typologically distant or extremely low-resource languages; broader community datasets and multi-teacher/multi-signal training are promising avenues to mitigate these limitations.